-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get a decent interest rate.
-Some of the factors in calculating your FICO score include:
+Some of the pieces in calculating your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 700 to get a decent interest rate.
 You'll still qualify for a mortgage loan with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a near perfect credit score.

 We're used to working with all levels of credit scores.
 Call us at (508) 646-4777 and we can help you get on the right track to the home of your dreams.

 How do you obtain a stronger score?
 Improving your FICO score takes time.
 It can be difficult to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these helpful hints: